freenas/freenas-docs/userguide/system.rst

 .. note:: The "Save Configuration" dialog can be disabled in
    |ui-settings| :guilabel:`Preferences`, although this is *not*
    recommended.
-Saving backups of configuration files allows recovery of the system after a boot device failure.
+Saving backups of configuration files allows recovery of the system after an |os-device| failure.

 .. warning:: Keep the system configuration file secure after saving it.
 The security information in the configuration file could be